klpdotorg/BBplusplus-Apk-Files/README.md

 The APK name includes 'G6' in it that means Grade 6.
 That indicates that particular app have only grade 6 games it does not have grade 7 or other grade games.
 The APK name includes 'G7' in it that means Grade 7.
 That indicates that particular app have only grade 7 games it does not have grade 6 or other grade games.
 Here ENG meas English,KN - Kannada,HN - Hindi,MR - Marathi,OD - Odia, TM - Tamil
-Offline Apps are created for each languages and each grade(6 & 7) ex : BBplusplusOffHNG6 # BBplusplus-Apk-Files
+Offline Apps are created for each languages and each grade(6 & 7) ex : BBplusplusOffHNG6 - It is a Grade 6 offline Hindi App # BBplusplus-Apk-Files